AWS RDS Best Practices

 - Continue to scale up until ReadIOPS no longer drops dramatically after a scaling operation, or ReadIOPS is reduced to a very small amount.

-- Do not use AWS root credentials to manage Amazon RDS resources; and IAM users should be created for everyone,
+- Do not use AWS root credentials to manage RDS resources, and IAM users should be created for everyone,

 - Grant each user the minimum set of permissions required to perform his or her duties.